rust-skia/rust-skia/skia-bindings/README.md

 Because building Skia _and_ creating the bindings is slow and depend on a number of components that lie outside the Rust ecosystem, we decided to experiment with prebuilt binaries.

-Whenever a new version of `rust-skia` is built from the `release` branch on our CI server, the resulting Skia library, `skia-bindings` library, _and_ `bindings.rs` are uploaded to the releases tab of the [skia-binaries repository](<https://github.com/rust-skia/skia-binaries/releases>).
+Whenever a new version of `rust-skia` is built from the `release` branch on our CI server, the resulting Skia libraries, `skia-bindings` library, _and_ `bindings.rs` are compressed and uploaded to the releases tab of the [skia-binaries repository](<https://github.com/rust-skia/skia-binaries/releases>).

 And whenever the build script detects that `skia-bindings` is built from inside a crate _and_ a prebuilt archive is available that matches the repository's hash, platform, and features, it downloads the package, unpacks it, and skips the full build step of Skia and the bindings.

 ### Changing the executable used as `ninja` and `gn`

-On some systems, the bundled `ninja` and `gn` executables may not work (as is on NixOS.)
+On some systems, the bundled `ninja` and `gn` executables may not work (as it does on NixOS).
 To remedy this, the executables used can be set using the following environment variables:

 | Variable             | Description                                                                                                | Default                                    |